How to Sleep Soundly and Reap the Anti Aging Medicine and Preventive Health Benefits

 - Melatonin – Melatonin is a hormone that promotes sleep.
 It is rises when it gets dark and is lowered by light.
 Take a controlled release formula if you have difficulty staying asleep or an immediate release formula if you have trouble falling asleep.
 Start with a low dose as it may give you vivid dreams.
 These usually stop after a week or two.

 - Stress reduction techniques – Stress induces an imbalance in your sympathetic (stimulating) and parasympathetic (relaxing) nervous system as well as release of other hormones.
 You can restore balance with yoga, meditation, warm baths with magnesium salts, progressive muscle relaxation, prayer, gentle stretching and other techniques.
-These can calm your mind and nervous system to prepare you for a restful night’s sleep.
+Although, these can calm your mind and nervous system to prepare you for a restful night’s sleep.

-There are many causes of sleep disorders.
+Furthermore, there are many causes of sleep disorders.
 If trying any or all of the above don’t work, get a functional medicine evaluation.
 Sleep apnea can be a cause.
 There are inexpensive sleep studies that can be done in the comfort of your own home.
 Have your cortisol as well as estrogen, progesterone, testosterone and melatonin measured.
 A hormone imbalance can be keeping you awake at night.
 Loss of progesterone in women and testosterone in men is especially troublesome.
 Many can benefit from bioidentical hormone replacement therapy.
 Consult a functional medicine doctor to determine the root cause of your sleep issues so you can sleep soundly and wake up refreshed and clear.